prasadkjose/Notes/Obsidian Vault/Learning Notes/Foundations of Cybersecurity.md

 		2. Network-based intrusion detection system (NIDS)

-#### Detection:
+### Detection:
 1. Signature analysis to detect events.

 2. Suracata is a NIDS where rules can be created for signature
 ``` <action> <header> <source> -> <dest> (<options>)  <option> ```

-4. Options are in parentheses -:value like (msg:”GET something”)
+3. Options are in parentheses -:value like (msg:”GET something”)

-5. Format type is EVE.JSON - extensible event  Format JSON
+4. Format type is EVE.JSON - extensible event  Format JSON

-6. Fast.log has the alerts
+5. Fast.log has the alerts

-#### Anomaly-based analysis
+### Anomaly-based Analysis
 1. Security Testing with python:

 	2. Testing: